-- Mix flour, oats, baking powder, salt, vanilla pudding mix, cinnamon, bananas and sugar, combine well.
+- To a large bowl, add the flour, oats, baking powder, salt, vanilla pudding mix, cinnamon, bananas and sugar.
+Mix to combine.

 - Add vanilla, oil, milk, eggs.
 Make sure mixture is totally combined and bananas are well incorporated.

-- In a small bowl mix the cream cheese, sugar and peanut butter together.
+- In a small bowl, mix together the cream cheese, sugar and peanut butter.
 It will be thick.

 - Grease a mini loaf tin and place a small scoop of batter inside.
 This should be just enough to cover the bottom of the pan.

 - Add a spoonful of the peanut butter cream.

 - Top with additional batter until the pan is 3/4 full.